hyurl/sfn/docs/v1/en-US/http-controller.md

 ## Relations Between the Route and Method

-When a method is decorated with `@route`, this method is bound to a certain URL route.
+When a method is decorated with [@route](/api/v1/decorators#route), this method is bound to a certain URL route.
 When visiting a URL that matches the route, the method will be automatically called, and the returning value will be sent back to the client with proper forms.

 The decorator `route`, is a function, and an namespace.
 When calling as a function, it accepts these forms: